Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Open Questions and Research Progress for solving them

 \begin{challenge} The ability of counterfactual explanations to work with missing feature values. \end{challenge} Along the lines of an incomplete causal graph, counterfactual explanation algorithms should also be able to handle missing feature values, which often happens in the real world~\citep{missing-data}.

-\begin{challenge} Scalability and throughput of counterfactual explanations generation. \end{challenge} As we see in~\cref{tab:main-table}, most approaches need to solve an optimization problem to generate one counterfactual explanation.
-Some papers generate multiple counterfactuals while solving optimizing once, but they still need to optimize for different input datapoints.
-Counterfactual generating algorithms should, therefore, be more scalable. \citet{mahajan_preserving_2020} learn a VAE which can generate multiple counterfactuals for any given input datapoint after training.
-Therefore, their approach is highly scalable.
+\begin{challenge} Scalability and throughput of counterfactual explanations generation. \end{challenge} As we see in \cref{tab:main-table}, most approaches need to solve an optimization problem to generate one counterfactual explanation.
+Some papers generate multiple counterfactuals while optimizing once, but they still need to optimize separately for different input datapoints.
+However, for industrial deployment, the generation should be more scalable.